Memorials For Life

 One might argue that famous memorials such as the great pyramids built to honor and entomb the world’s kings, are a sign of memorials benefiting the dead more than the living.
 But the better part of that argument would acknowledge that, by seeing the great affection paid to the people honored by great memorials, the living can be inspired to similar greatness.
 That, it would seem would be the true reason that mankind would devote such resources to an honor of the dead.
 Such tributes to the great leaders of the past turn out to be, in fact, statements of a society’s great hope and faith that such greatness will be handed down through future generations.

-About the closest that memorials come to being more for the dead than the living is a new trend in memorials in which a person’s cremation ashes are worked into a piece of art such as a painting or a glass sculpture.
+About the closest that memorials come to being more for the dead than the living is a new trend in memorial industry in which a person’s cremation ashes are worked into a piece of art such as a painting or a glass sculpture called cremation art with ashes.
 If it is the deceased himself who, before his death, commissions this work done, it may be argued that he is selfishly thrusting himself into a work of art for the sake of spending an eternity among the piece’s beauty.
 But, as with the grave marker planner we discuss above, we see that a more optimistic view of this act is to assume that the planner wishes to lessen the pain that his death will cause for the living by being part of an inspirational work.

 So, we see, that, while it’s often popular to assume that the living put together a memorial in order to bring joy and comfort, if only metaphysically, to the dead.
 It is, in fact, the dead who often help bring comfort to the living through the miracle of memorials.